artimanputra/muzzfin/README.md

 Users can add tracks, reorder, vote on songs, and control playback collaboratively.

 Real-time Sync 🔄
-Playback, voting, and control events are synchronized across all connected clients using WebSocket (Socket.IO).
+Playback, voting, and control events are synchronised across all connected clients using WebSocket (Socket.IO).

 HLS Audio Streaming
 Audio is transcoded to HLS (.m3u8 + .ts) and streamed with low latency using HLS.js.